![]() |

 |

-Since references to WWW-sites are not yet acknowledged as citations

-, please mention den Dunnen JT and Antonarakis SE (2000).
+Since references to WWW-sites are not yet acknowledged as citations, please mention den Dunnen JT and Antonarakis SE (2000).
 Hum.Mutat.
-15:7-12 when referring to these pages.Discussions on a proper reference sequence have been very lively.
+15:7-12 when referring to these pages.

+Discussions on a proper reference sequence have been very lively.
 In general it can be concluded that all suggestions made have their pro's and con's, but there is no perfect solution.

 Theoretically, a genomic reference sequence is the best choice.
 By simply numbering nucleotides from 1 to the end of the file no problems occur with complex gene structures like multiple transcription start sites (promoters / 5'-first exons), multiple translation initiation sites (ATG-codons), alternative splicing and the use of different 3'-terminal exons and poly-A addition sites.

 In practice a coding DNA reference sequence is mostly preferred.
-The most important reason is that from the description one immediately gets some information regarding the location of the variant; exonic or intronic, 5' of the ATG or 3' of the stop codon and, by dividing the nucelotide number by 3, the number of the amino acid residue that is affected (see Nucleotide numbering).
+The most important reason is that from the description one immediately gets some information regarding the location of the variant; exonic or intronic, 5' of the ATG or 3' of the stop codon and, by dividing the nucleotide number by 3, the number of the amino acid residue that is affected (see Nucleotide numbering).

-- for a human, a genomic reference sequence does not contain any useful information, a coding DNA reference sequence does.
+- for a human, a genomic reference sequence does not contain any useful information (a coding DNA reference sequence does)

 - a gene can be very large (over 2.0 Mb) - this makes nucleotide numbering based on a genomic reference sequence rather impractical (e.g. g.1567234_1567235insTG).
 Furthermore, genomic reference sequences based on GenBank NT_ files become increasingly long (e.g. the CFTR gene in NT_007933.15, >77 Mb) and consequently loose their informativity.
-Downloading such large files is, even with good internet connections, time consuming and working with them rather difficult.
+Downloading such large files is, even with good internet connections, time consuming and working with these files is rather difficult.

 - when a genomic reference sequence is taken from a complete genome sequence, e.g. a bacterium or the human X-chromosome, the transcriptional orientation of the gene of interest may be on the minus (-) strand.
 This makes the description of sequence variants rather complicated, especially when the consequences on RNA and/or protein level need to be described; nucleotides on DNA and RNA level are complementary and numbering goes in different directions - a confusing situation that should be prevented.